msienkow/SaniTrendCloud/README.md

 ### Dependencies

--Communication for PLC used is [pycomm3](https://github.com/ottowayi/pycomm3).
+- Communication for PLC used is [pycomm3](https://github.com/ottowayi/pycomm3).